haka-security/haka/doc/user/workshop/appendix.rst

 A media is provided which contains all you need to do the Haka workshop.
 You can download it from our web-site in the section *Resources*.

-This media contains a full bootable live system contains all dependencies of Haka (usable in a virtual machine (VirtualBox for instance) or directly as a bootable USB or CD.
+This media contains a full bootable live system that contains all dependencies of Haka (usable in a virtual machine (VirtualBox for instance) or directly as a bootable USB or CD.

 Tips
 ^^^^